Daniel777y/FlashFingers/README.md

 The game offers endless, random paragraphs for continuous play.

-If you lost the focus accidently, please press the center area of the site.
+If you lost the focus accidentally, please press the center area of the site.

 You can upload your own paragraph in upload page, but you can only have a maximum of 100 paragraphs, and no more than 200 characters each.